In this article:

 Until recently, you had to fill out the entire form and cover letter by hand, make the copies yourself, and mail them to the IRS and your company, keeping a copy for yourself.
 We noticed that the 83(b) election process was difficult for employees to manage, with many people unknowingly missing the deadline.
 So we set out to make it easier.

-The Carta policy team worked with a broad coalition of accelerators, law firms, and investors to get the IRS to temporarily allow an electronic signature for 83(b) filings.
-Currently, once the form is signed electronically, you still need to mail it to the IRS.
-We’re working with our coalition partners to expand this to full electronic filing of 83(b) elections, and to make the modernized process permanent.
+The Carta policy team worked with a broad coalition of accelerators, law firms, and investors to get the IRS to temporarily allow an electronic signature for 83(b) filings during the COVID-19 pandemic.
+Currently, once the form is signed electronically, you still need to physically mail it to the IRS.
+We’re working with our coalition partners to expand this to full electronic filing of 83(b) elections, and to make the modernized process permanent when the limited relief ends on October 31, 2023.

-How to file your 83(b) for early exercise with Carta
+How Carta helps you auto-file your 83(b) election form for early exercise

 1. Choose shares that are eligible for early exercise in Carta.

-If your company allows early exercise, you will be able to choose those shares within your Carta account.
+If your company allows early exercise, you’ll be able to choose those shares within your Carta account.

 At this point, you can choose to print out a form, fill it out and sign it, and send it yourself.
-Or you can have Carta to do it for you electronically.
+Or you can have Carta help you.
 If so, you’ll keep going:

-3. Fill out the form and provide an e-signature.
+3. Fill out the form and provide a digital signature.

-If you want Carta to submit your form, you’ll need to make that selection no more than 25 days after you exercise your option or are issued your RSA.
-(That way, you’ll make sure your documents have enough time to get sent to the IRS through the mail in the required timeframe.)
+If you want Carta to submit your form, you’ll need to make that selection no more than 25 days after you early-exercise your options to allow enough time for the IRS to receive the documents through the mail in the required timeframe.

 The electronic form saves you several steps.
-We pre-populate most of the information, so you can verify that it’s correct and provide your e-signature.
+We pre-populate most of the information, so you can verify that it’s correct and provide your digital signature.
 We’ll also auto-generate a cover letter based on the information you’ve confirmed.

 4. Submit your form for Carta to mail on your behalf.